 The Segeju of Tanzania and Kenya are the remnants of a once numerous, warlike group of herdsmen.
 They have closely integrated with the Digo and the Shirazi peoples, and have adapted to an agricultural setting.
 They were once so ferocious that they formed an alliance with Vasco da Gama's Portuguese settlers and helped to drive away the Zimba cannibals from Mombasa.
-Today, they are far from warlike and are one of the least known tribes in Kenya.
+Today, they are far from warlike and are one of the least known tribes in Tanzania and Kenya.
 The main social grouping of the Segeju is the mlango, or clan.
 Like many other coastal tribes, the Segeju are virtually all Muslim of the Shafi'ite branch.

 Few resources are available in the Segeju language, and they are a small Muslim people group.
 They are likely to continue to be overlooked.